-Please take note that we highly discourage sharing Twitch videos of other users unless they give their permission, especially if it is for profit.
+Please note that we highly discourage sharing Twitch videos of other users unless they give their permission, especially for profit.
 Downloading and posting video content of other users are against Twitch’s Terms of Service.
 This guide is intended for downloading videos for your personal use only.

 This guide explores the myriad ways of how to download videos without any software, including Twitch videos.
 Free, paid, unconventional—you’ll get everything you need.
 We give out recommendations, answer FAQs, and give you an insight on how to do it right.

 How to Download Twitch Videos for Free with Third-Party Software

 Who doesn’t like free stuff, right?
 If you’re looking to download a Twitch stream, chances are you’d like to do it without paying.
 You’re in luck because there are two main ways.
 You can either use third-party software or basic video-grabbing sites.

 One of the best in its class, Twitch Leecher can download any stream you want.
 Not only that but the program is free to download and a breeze to install, even for beginners.
 It’s also available for both Windows and Mac users.
 Assuming Twitch Leecher is now installed, here’s how to use it.

 2. Once open, find the search button at the top.
 Click it.